George-Miavitz/AirportWeatherAPP/README.md

 )

 ##### Analyze README
-The README is well organized but does not go into much detail about the specifics of the code.
+-The README is well organized but does not go into much detail about the specifics of the code.
 They tell us it is an HTML, CSS, and JavaScript application for pilots who want to view airport weather, which is similar to the app we are trying to build.
 They highlight the technologies used as well as all the features the app has for users to interact with.
 They provide a live demo which is great to be able to visualize their application and for me it has allowed me to understand their code a lot better.

 ##### Summary
-Overall this repo will be a great help to our group as it is well organized and is similar to the web app we are trying to build throughout the semester.
+-Overall this repo will be a great help to our group as it is well organized and is similar to the web app we are trying to build throughout the semester.
 There are folders for each type of coding language they used which helped me understand how the app worked and how the languages were working together to create the app.
 This repo will be a good way to understand how to implement JavaScript into our own web app and bootstrap as well.

 #### Prototype Dev

 ##### Webpage
-###### Home Page (index page)
+###### Home Page `Index.cshtml`